NeoGranular/lanyon/_posts/2016-06-27-martial-god-chapter-01-09.md

 'You all have overcome this obstacle on your own, what about me?'

 How he overcame this obstacle, even he didn't know.
-However, even he'd twice his courage, he wouldn't dare breathe a word of it.
+However, even if he'd twice his courage, he wouldn't dare breathe a word of it.

 He Wude's expression again turned imposing as he said: